abdelhousni/AAP2-workflow-artefact/README.md

 We store the new hostname created under step 1 in an "in memory inventory".

-We can now run some automation against this temporary inventory
+We can now run some automation against this temporary inventory.

 ### Next steps?

-When the machine has been provisioned successfully, we can update our CMDB.
+When the machine has been provisioned successfully, we can update our CMDB / real inventory.

 ## Why not using a dynamic inventory?

-It is obviously possible to update the CMDB at the end of step 1, refresh the inventory in step 2 and run automation with a limit in step 3, but it is overall slower and doesn't necessarily provide any added value.
+It is obviously possible to update the CMDB at the end of step 1.
+In step 2, you need to refresh the inventory and limit the automation to the newly created machine.

+Overall this can add a few minutes to your worfklows, while in memory takes under 1 second.

+In provisioning scenarios/workflows, I also believe it only makes sense to update the CMDB once the system is fully provisioned successfully.

+This prevents polluting the CMDB with bogus data if the provisioning fails.

+## Want a demo?

 If you want a live demo, reach out to swains@redhat.com.